Tw1ddle/MarkovNameGenerator/README.md

 WORK IN PROGRESS

-Markov process name generator.
-Demonstrates usage of the Haxe [markov-namegen haxelib](http://lib.haxe.org/p/markov-namegen).
+Markov process name generator demo.
+Webpage that showcases the Haxe [markov-namegen haxelib](http://lib.haxe.org/p/markov-namegen).

 ## Features ##
-* Interactively configure the training dataset, order and prior parameters.
+* Configurable training dataset, order and prior model parameters.
 * Filter results by length, start, end and content.
-* Sort results by their Damarau-Levenshtein similarity to your preferred result.
+* Sort results by Damarau-Levenshtein distance to your preferred result.
-* Smart trie visualization of the training dataset and generated names.
+* Visualization of the training dataset and generated names in a trie.

 ## Usage ##